alexrevell/zander-speak/README.md

 `npm install`

-I re-wrote the peer.js file in ES6 javascript so in order to use it you need to compile it from the source into the distributable folder.
-Run the following command:

-`npm run build`

-this creates, if it doesn't already exist, the `dist` folder and places an ES5-legible version of `peer.js` inside it.

-You can choose your username to use, and any other people on your network's usernames, and enter them like this:
+To run the app, choose your username to use, along with any other people on your network's usernames, by entering them like this:

 `npm start <your-username> <another-username> ...<more names>` eg. `npm start alex esther keith`

-this runs the compiled peer.js file, connecting you to the other users you name (or will do when they connect)
+this runs the peer.js file, connecting you to the other users you name (or will do should they also connect)

 ### Bugs ###